-Commercial construction projects, whether large or small, require careful planning and scheduling.
+Commercial construction planning for projects large or small, requires an attention to detail and practice.
 The availability of materials and resources are influenced by many factors that must be taken into consideration.
 Deadlines are vitally important to many construction projects, where time means money and delayed projects result in significant fines.
+The back office shouldn’t be the source of truth for what happens in the field, and forepersons should feel empowered to report on the job.
+When forepersons report on events in the field then companies can tighten up their profit margins.

 In addition to careful advanced planning, commercial construction projects require flexibility as delivery dates shift and activity proceeds at an unexpected pace.
 Communication is essential during any planning phase and well into the project as it makes its way toward completion.
-In addition, commercial construction projects have enormous budgets that must be carefully monitored and adhered to.
+Commercial construction planning is where the budget is set.
+It needs to be carefully monitored and adhered to, especially when it’s a large project.
 Cost overruns can result in significant losses to the company in charge of the project.

 “Using an effective, well designed, cloud-based construction project management software can help keep a commercial construction business on track.
 It can enhance the company’s ability to oversee and evaluate the project thereby reducing costs and cutting expenses. eSUB Construction Software can definitely speed the decision making process and improve communication between filed workers, project managers and company management.”